naumch1k/how-to-learn/README.md

-# Portfolio project: "How to learn"
+# Portfolio project: "Learning How to Learn"

 *Read this in other languages:* [RU](https://github.com/naumch1k/how-to-learn/blob/master/README.RU.md)

 [GitHub Pages Link](https://naumch1k.github.io/how-to-learn/index.html)

 ## Description
-"How to learn" is a portfolio project created as a part of a study at [Yandex.Practicum](https://practicum.yandex.com/web/ "Web Development Program") - a single-page website about studying methods
+"Learning How to Learn" is a portfolio project created as a part of a study at [Yandex.Practicum](https://practicum.yandex.com/web/ "Web Development Program") - a single-page website about studying methods

 ## Technologies
 HTML5 | CSS3 | BEM Methodology, File Structure and File Paths (Nested BEM) | CSS Animations | Youtube API